 So, let’s see how to find the order blocks on the chart:

 Order blocks are a rare type of supply or demand zones, so trading order blocks and supply/demand zones are the same.

 Simply mark the zone on the chart.

 Wait for a Doji, engulfing bar, or large range bar to appear, and then place the stop loss on the other side of the bar.
 Look for the price to move away.

 Finding the zones can be a little hard for beginners, but practice can make it easier.
 All you need is to look closely at the area where the price is fluctuating in a very tight range.
 Such consolidations are formed only when banks place a block order.
 Hence, an order block should exist and establish a demand or supply zone.

 Let’s go through an example.

 However, please notice that it is not a typical consolidation where price swings up and down at various prices.
-Rather in such a consolidation, the close price almost the same.
+Rather in such a consolidation, the close price is almost the same.